 The critically acclaimed Outlander series is the TV adaptation of novels by American writer Diana Gabaldon.
-Its popularity in both North America and Western Europe has seen this fantastic show air two seasons, with a third on the way.
+Its popularity in both North America and Western Europe has seen this fantastic show air 3 wonderful seasons.

 The story centres around Claire Randall (played by Caitriona Balfe), who, while on her second honeymoon in Inverness, is mysteriously swept back in time to the 18th-century Scottish Highlands.
 There she meets Jamie (played by Sam Heughan), a chivalrious young warrior, with whom she becomes romantically entwined.